-So Social Work Resources Mainstreaming Equality 2020/2021 1 Outcome 1 - Improve services for Older People What we have done so far What difference it has made 1 Provided home care support to 1,160 older people as part of the Supporting Your Independence approach.
+Soc Social Work Resources Mainstreaming Equality 2020/2021 1 Outcome 1 - Improve services for Older People What we have done so far What difference it has made 1 Provided home care support to 1,160 older people as part of the Supporting Your Independence approach.
+Older people are able to remain in their own homes, and supported to continue to be as independent as part of the Supporting Your Independence approach.
 2 Provided 278 day care places this includes services delivered by the Day Care Outreach service which was developed in response to the Covid-19 pandemic.
 Older people are able to engage in small group settings, participate in a range of stimulating activities, make new friends, and feel less lonely.
 3 Provided 123 of our own care home placements and a further 1,743 within the private/voluntary sector care homes.
 Older people in need of 24 hour personal care and support are cared for in purpose built homely environments.
 4 Undertook 2,059 Inquiries for the 65+ age group in Adult Support and Protection resulting in 814 investigations.
 Older people are protected from Harm defined to include any conduct which harms or exploits an individual including behaviour towards an adult which causes fear, alarm or distress and may include neglect or self neglect, or physical, psychological, sexual, financial or other abuse.
 5. Health and Social Care Integration is now established and the Integrated Joint Board (IJB) has representation from carers, service users, and voluntary sector and trade unions.
 The IJB has developed its Commissioning Plan ensuring resources are targeted effectively to those most in need.
 6 PPE HUB ensured provision of Protective Equipment to all services that directly supported vulnerable people.
-Reassured those in receipt of services that their care and protection our priority, and that staff felt confident to continue support 2 Outcome 2 - Protect vulnerable children, young people, and adults 1 What we have done so far What difference it has made We undertook 893 Inquiries for adults under 65 which led to 347 Adult Support and Protection investigations.
+Reassured those in receipt of services that their care and protection our priority, and that staff felt confident to continue support 2 Outcome 2 - Protect vulnerable children, young people, and adults What we have done so far What difference it has made 1 We undertook 893 Inquiries for adults under 65 which led to 347 Adult Support and Protection investigations.
 Vulnerable adults are protected from harm.
 2 Continue to support 1129 people with a learning disability to live on their own communities.
 Supported living arrangements are available to people with learning disabilities, they continue to participate in their communities.
-3 Continue to review models of day care support to adults and older people, and delivered outreach models as part of COVID response.
-Adults and Older People access more flexible services that reflect their choices around engaging in their community in a safe, meaningful and enjoyable way, within the COVID-19 guidance.
+3 Continue to review models of day care support to adults and older people, and delivered outreach models as part of COVID response. choices around engaging in their community in a safe, meaningful and enjoyable way, within the COVID-19 guidance.
 4 We undertook 823 Child Protection Investigations.
 Children and young people are protected from harm.